-- are direct, general, unconditional and unsubordinated Public External Debt of the Republic for which the full faith and credit of the Republic is pledged; - were initially issued in an aggregate principal amount of US\$1,000,000,000; - were issued at 100.000% plus accrued interest, if any, from February 15, 2018; - are subject to an optional redemption with a make-whole premium prior to their scheduled maturity; - have a final maturity date of February 15, 2048; - were issued in denominations of US\$150,000 and in integral multiples of US\$1,000 in excess thereof; - are represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
-See "Book-Entry Settlement and Clearance".
+- are direct, general, unconditional and unsubordinated Public External Debt of the Republic for which the full faith and credit of the Republic is pledged; - were initially issued in an aggregate principal amount of US\$1,300,000,000; - were issued at 100.000% plus accrued interest, if any, from July 19, 2018; - are subject to an optional redemption with a make-whole premium prior to their scheduled maturity; - will mature at par on July 19, 2028; - were issued in denominations of US\$150,000 and in integral multiples of US\$1,000 in excess thereof; and - are represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
+See "Book-Entry Settlement and Clearance."